viktor-nikolov/MicroZed-carrier-board/board_demo_hw_and_sw/README.md

 ## Demo HW design and SW code

 The demo uses simple HW design and standalone bare-metal code running on a ZYNQ ARM core.
+The design was done in Vivado 2023.1.

 Three EMIO GPIO pins are exposed from the ZYNQ Processing System.
 They are then sliced to three separate signals.